Causal inference with dyadic data in randomized experiments: Dyadic interference

 \begin{example} In a content-sharing platform, the dyadic outcome $Y_{ij}$ counts links shared by user $i$ and clicked by user $j$.
 The upstream aggregate $U_{i}$ counts links received and clicked by user $i$, while the downstream aggregate $D_{i}$ counts links shared by user $i$ and clicked by other users. \end{example}

-\begin{example} For a VoIP service testing pairwise call durations $Y_{ij}$, the user-level aggregates $U_i$ stands for the duration of calls received by user $i$, $D_i$ for the duration of calls made by user $i$, and $Y_i$ for the overall duration of user $i$. \end{example} Although some dyadic outcomes may not be additive, such as the predicted click-through rate of a shared link.
-In this case, we consider a certain transformation of the dyadic outcomes so that the summation is meaningful. \begin{example}[Continuum of Example~\ref{ex:1}] Consider the probability that user $i$ clicks at least one shared link.
+\begin{example} For a VoIP service with pairwise call durations $Y_{ij}$, the aggregate $U_i$ is the duration of calls received by user $i$, $D_i$ is the duration of calls made by user $i$, and $Y_i$ is the total call duration involving user $i$. \end{example} Some non-additive dyadic quantities can also be accommodated after a suitable transformation; for example, click-through probabilities may be analysed on a log-survival scale when an additive representation is appropriate. \begin{example}[Continuation of Example~\ref{ex:1}] Consider the probability that user $i$ clicks at least one shared link.
 Let ${\pr}_{ij} \in (0,1)$ be the predicted click-through probability for user $j$ on links from $i$.
 Assuming independence across links, this probability equals $1 - \prod_{j\in\mathcal{U}_i}(1-\pr_{ji})$.
 Define $Y_{ij} = \log(1-\pr_{ij})$.
 The unit-level outcome $U_i$ represents the log-likelihood of user $i$ not clicking any shared content. \end{example}

-Dyadic outcomes can be embedded in a directed graph.
-Units are viewed as nodes of the graph, and a directed edge $(i,j)$ exists if and only if $Y_{ij}\neq 0$.
-Figure \ref{fig:example} presents a graph illustration for the connection between unit-level and dyad-level outcomes.
+Dyadic outcomes define a directed graph: units are nodes, and a directed edge $(i,j)$ exists if and only if $Y_{ij}\neq\dagger$.
+Figure~\ref{fig:example} illustrates the relationship between dyadic and aggregated unit-level outcomes.

+Although the outcome of interest is dyadic, we consider a standard unit-level randomization setting, which is pervasive in online controlled experiments.
+Let $\bm{Z}=(Z_{1},Z_{2},\dots,Z_{n})\in \{0,1\}^n$ denote a vector of binary treatments assigned to the units, where $Z_i=1$ if unit $i$ receives the treatment and $Z_i=0$ if unit $i$ receives the control.
+In a randomized experiment, the treatment vector $\bm{Z}=\bm z$ is assigned according to a predetermined distribution $\pr(\bm z)$.
+Although dyad-level randomization is conceptually possible, assigning treatment separately to each pairwise interaction is often operationally undesirable.
+For example, a single user could simultaneously experience both treatment and control interfaces or features across different peers, which may alter user experience and compromise the interpretation of the experimental contrast.
+We therefore focus on the standard setting in which treatment is assigned at the unit level.